1983 National League season

 The 1983 National League was the second tier of motorcycle speedway racing in the United Kingdom.

 Summary

+Ellesmere Port Gunners dropped out of the league despite reaching the previous season's KO Cup final and assurances by promoter Richard Park that the team would continue racing at Thornton Road amidst rising costs.

 The winning team was Newcastle Diamonds.

 After the tragedy of losing a rider the previous season Milton Keynes endured a second loss when their rider Craig Featherby was killed in a crash at Peterborough in a National League match on 16 September.
 Featherby hit a lamp standard after being thrown from the bike.